FrankSolleveld/FrankSolleveld/README.md

 ### ✔️ I'm currently learning
-- iCloud syncronization and in-app purchases
+- DI, Routing, iCloud, Hosting

 ### 👩‍💻 I'm working on
 - the NS International app from Nationale Spoorwegen.
 - myESO: Elder Scrolls Online Companion app.
 - AltoThought: an iOS app for cognitive behavioral therapy.

-### 💡 Goals for 2023
+### 💡 Goals for 2024
 - Adding iCloud Synchronization to AltoThought
 - Make a first version of MyESO.
 An iOS app that serves as a companion for ESO players.